Our Mission

 EDUCATE

-Providing access to high-quality education and youth development is one of the most important ways we fight to end the cycle of poverty.
-Our school and youth development programs provide rigorous academic instruction and co-curricular activities while complementing the student experience with everything Settlement programs have to offer.
+Providing access to high-quality education and youth development is a key way we work to break the cycle of poverty.
+Our school and youth programs offer strong academic instruction and extracurricular activities, while also enriching the student experience through the full range of services and support available at the Settlement.

 INSPIRE

-We find inspiration in all of our programs and hope that our programs inspire those we have the privilege of serving.
-Our programs and services help young people imagine a world beyond their own by introducing them to new and exciting experiences and learning opportunities.
+We draw inspiration from all of our programs and hope they inspire those we serve.
+Our services help young people envision a world beyond their own by offering new and exciting experiences and learning opportunities.

 Our Work in Action